tommybobbins/Scratch_Probability/prob.md

 ![screenshot](images/12sided_dice_stage_script2.gif)

-You will need to extend the list to have up to 12 items in and you will need to zero all the boxes (not just 6).
-You do not have to worry about graphing all combinations.
+You will need to extend the list to have up to 12 items in and you will need to zero all the boxes (not just 6). *Do not worry about graphing all combinations*.

 ## Test your project